exonum/exonum-client/README.md

 Returns ED25519 signature of the data as hexadecimal string.

-Same as `hash` methods `sign` method accept two combinations of an arguments:
+Accept two combinations of an arguments:

 ##### Exonum.sign(data, type, secretKey)